NOTE: I do not do pan size conversions or measurement conversions. Please check on Google for all conversions.

 Since many readers have asked about the types/brands of products I use for cooking and/or baking.
 I have compiled a list of the items most commonly inquired about.

 Butter – Unless stated otherwise, I only use unsalted butter for cooking and baking.
-I normally use this butter (available at all supermarkets) for baking and Petit Normand butter or Goldtree Butter (from Phoon Huat) for experiments.
+I normally use President butter and Elle Vire (available at all supermarkets) for baking and Petit Normand butter or Goldtree Butter (from Phoon Huat) for experiments.
 I use salted butter for butter cake recipes.